kenneth-yu/Hubble-Bubble-Beeble-Bobble/README.md

-# Hubba Bubba Beeble Bobble
+# Hubble Bubble Beeble Bobble

 A fun game created using JavaScript and the Phazer 3 Game Library.
 Use the Arrow Keys to Move and the Space Bar to shoot bubbles!
 Defeat as many enemys as possible and rack up the highest score!